Kammann123/frogger/README.md

 This work has been presented as a final work for the course "Programacion I" at the ITBA University.
 Team members:
-  Davidov, Gonzalo
+ -Davidov, Gonzalo
-  Kammann, Lucas
+ -Kammann, Lucas
-  Scheinfeld, Pablo
+ -Scheinfeld, Pablo
-  Tondi, Federico
+ -Tondi, Federico